Marko Stanojević (footballer, born 1997)

-Marko Stanojević (Марко Станојевић; born 4 May 1997) is a Serbian footballer who plays as a defensive midfielder for Rad.
+Marko Stanojević (Марко Станојевић; born 4 May 1997) is a Serbian footballer who plays as a defensive midfielder for Sloboda Užice.

 Club career

 Napredak Kruševac

 Stanojević passed Napredak Kruševac youth academy.
 He has joined the first team for the 2014–15 season.
 He signed a two-year scholarship contract with club in summer 2015, but continued playing as a captain of youth team until 2016.
 He made his senior debut in 27 fixture match of 2015–16 Serbian First League season, against Sloga Petrovac, replacing Bohdan Sichkaruk in 63 minute of the match.
 In summer 2017, Stanojević signed a three-year professional contract with Napredak.
 In summer 2018, Stanojević released by the club.

 Loan to Temnić

 In summer 2016, Stanojević loaned at one-year dual registration to the Serbian League East side Temnić.
 During the 2016–17 campaign, Stanojević collected 24 appearances as a bonus player, helping the team to win the competition and make promotion to the Serbian First League.
 At the beginning of new season, Stanojević returned to the club at six-month loan deal.
 He was usually used the in first squad during the first half of the 2017–18 season, having ordered with number 10 jersey.
 In the mid-season, Stanojević extended a loan deal until the end of the 2017–18 Serbian First League campaign.